Tom-Whi/tom-whi.github.io/_posts/2022-08-08-deploying-vm-with-bicep.md

 ## Steps

+You will need a Cloud Shell.
+If you don't have one already then set one up using [this guide](https://blog.tomwhiteley.com/posts/creating-azure-cloudshell/)

 Create a folder in your CloudShell called bicep.
 Move into that folder.

 Create a new file in that folder called vm.bicep